-Advancing your education in data science can help you develop important analytical, business, modeling, and visualizations skills, as well as advanced programming and coding skills.
+Advancing your education in data science can help you develop important analytical, business, modeling, and visualization skills, as well as advanced programming and coding skills.
 You may learn cutting-edge trends in artificial intelligence, machine learning, and other developing technologies.
 Or you can explore new ways to apply your skills across different industries such as healthcare, advertising, wearable tech, or autonomous vehicles and drones.

 Is a Degree in Data Science Useful?